Sugar packet: History

 The sugar cube was used in restaurants until it began to be replaced directly after World War II.
 At this time, machines were made that could produce small packets of sugar for nearly half the cost.

 The sugar packet was invented by Benjamin Eisenstadt, the founder of Cumberland Packing best known as the manufacturer, distributor and marketer of Sweet 'N Low.
 Eisenstadt had been a tea bag factory worker, and became irritated by the task of refilling and unclogging all the sugar dispensers in his Brooklyn cafeteria across from the Brooklyn Navy Yard.
 He did not patent the idea and lost market share after discussions with larger sugar companies.
 However, Sweet 'N Low artificial sweetener packets were an outgrowth of that business.

 Collecting

 The hobby of collecting sugar packets is known as sucrology.
 Sucrologists normally collect the small packets of sugar that are most commonly found in restaurants, hotels and airlines.
 Collectors can, for example, focus on the variety of types of sugar or brand names.
 Sugar packets are also handy forms of advertisement for businesses.

 There are numerous sucrology themed clubs in Europe.
 The most notable club is the UK Sucrologists' Club.
 Clubs may hold annual meetings locally or internationally, where sucrologists from around the world gather to trade sugar packets and meet fellow sucrologists.
-The most important international meeting is held in Italy in Pieve di Cento (Bologna) and brings together 150 exhibitors from 14 different countries.
+The most important international meeting is held in Italy in Pieve di Cento (Bologna) and brings together 150 exhibitors from 14 countries.